phidang/project_eurecom/code/ReadMe.md

 - multi: Detect multiple faces in each frame.
 With this turned off, the script only recognizes the largest face in each frame.
 - threshold: Save only the frames that are predicted with confidence higher than this threshold.
 Type: float.
 Default: -1.0, this means frames are not saved.
 - resizeVideoRatio: Resize the input video before processing by a ratio.
 Type: float.
 Default: 1.0
 - recognizeFace: Specify the person needs to be recognized in the video.
 The name of the person must be same as the name specified in training set.
 Type: string.
 Default value: empty string "".
+If not specified, all the faces in the video will be recognized.

-### 6. For Adding new persons into an exist embedding:
+### 6. For Adding new persons (or images of existing persons) into an existing embedding:

 First, setup the new person images as follow.
+The name of the person that is added more images has to be the same as the previously added.

 ```sh
 $ tree data/new_person